Originally posted 2016-02-24 06:24:15.

 Two other forms.

 This ‘classic’ profile accounts for some 60% or more of AGPs.
-However, Blanchard identified two other sexual desires.
+However, Blanchard identified two other sexual profiles.

 The first he termed ‘analloerotic’.
-Sometimes these indivuiduals are misrepresented as ‘asexual;’ but this is simplistic.
+Sometimes these individuals are misrepresented as ‘asexual;’ but this is simplistic.
 Analloerotics are unable to derive sexual pleasure from their genitalia.
-Instead they get it from such things as using women’s toilets, from ‘dressing parties’, which are frequently advertised in the media targeting AGPs; and from knitting and other stereotypically ‘women’s’ roles.
-Here the reward that feeds the autogynephilia is social acceptance as women.
+Instead they get it from things like using women’s toilets, ‘dressing parties’, which are frequently advertised in the media targeting AGPs; and from knitting and other stereotypically ‘women’s’ roles.
+Here the reward that feeds the autogynephilia is social acceptance as women — or a plausible veneer of it, at least.

 This is an extension of their autogynephilia, in which the person they have created must be taken, not just socially but also sexually, as a woman.
-Blanchard called this phenomenon ‘pseudo-bisexuality’.
-The individuals in this group often elect to have GRS, but not always.
-There is a significant number of sex workers in the West who conform to this type.
+The individuals in this group may elect to have GRS, but not always.
+There is a significant number of sex workers who conform to this type.
 Many of their male clients are also AGP .

 A more civilised form of competition — or at least one less likely to cause physical harm — is in beauty pageants and modelling.
 This is hugely popular across Asia and elsewhere and HSTS and AGP transsexuals compete with each other on all fours– and the AGPs often win.